 - Add buffer times for adjustments or unexpected activities.

-7. Work out how long tasks take: Zig Ziglar
+Time management strategy 7.
+Work out how long tasks take in advance: Zig Ziglar

 When your daily routine involves simply getting work done, it’s unlikely you know how long each task takes to complete.